billkarsh/SpikeGLX/Markdown/Metadata_Help.md

 nSavedChans=257
 ```

-The number of channels being saved to disk.
+The number of 16-bit channels (words) being saved to disk.
+All streams
+are composed of whole 16-bit words:

+* Analog voltages, such as probe channels and analog aux channels, are
+stored in one 16-bit signed word per channel.

+* Digital lines are packed as the individual bits of 16-bit digital words.
+In any digital word type, unused bits are zero.

+* SY channels are digital words wherein bit-6 is the sync signal and other
+bits are status/error flags.

 ```
 rmt_USERTYPE=USERDEFINED